datajoedata/antibiotic-sales-vs-health-outcomes-in-brazil/README.md

 In this job you'll join me while I try to find patterns and insights from Anvisa's (Brazilian Health Regulatory Agency) industralized meds sales list.

-I'll probably try to work with antibiotics that are used to treat drug resistant bacteria.
+I'll probably try to work with antibiotics that are used to treat drug resistant bacteria in Brazil